-Anne Tybjærg-Hansen MD DMSc, is Chief Physician at the Department of Clinical Biochemistry, Section for Molecular Genetics, at Rigshospitalet, Copenhagen University Hospital, Copenhagen, Denmark (from Nov.
-1999).
-Professor of Clinical Biochemistry with Focus on Translational Molecular Cardiology at the University of Copenhagen, Copenhagen, Denmark (from Dec.
-2009).
-She graduated as a medical doctor from the University of Copenhagen in 1981 and the scientific education included 1 year at the University of Copenhagen and the Lipid Clinic at Righospitalet, 3 years at Hagedorn Research Laboratory, Gentofte, Denmark; and 3 years (87-89) at British Heart Foundation’s Molecular Biology Research Group, London, UK.
+Anne Tybjærg-Hansen MD DMSc, is Chief Physician at the Department of Clinical Biochemistry, Section for Molecular Genetics, at Rigshospitalet, Copenhagen University Hospital, Copenhagen, Denmark (since November 1999), as well as Professor of Clinical Biochemistry with Focus on Translational Molecular Cardiology at the University of Copenhagen, Copenhagen, Denmark (since December 2009).
+She graduated as a medical doctor from the University of Copenhagen in 1981 and her scientific education included one year at the University of Copenhagen and the Lipid Clinic at Righospitalet, 3 years at Hagedorn Research Laboratory, Gentofte, Denmark; and 3 years at the British Heart Foundation’s Molecular Biology Research Group, London, UK.

-Professor Tybjaerg-Hansen is a member of the steering committees of the Copenhagen City Heart Study and the Copenhagen General Population Study and the current chairman of the European Lipoprotein Club.
+Professor Tybjaerg-Hansen is a member of the steering committees of the Copenhagen City Heart Study and the Copenhagen General Population Study and past chairman of the European Lipoprotein Club.

 Professor Tybjærg-Hansen is a world-wide recognized leader in the field of atherosclerosis-related human genetics research and in the evaluation of risks to population health.
 Her creative and groundbreaking work has influenced, and continues to have significant impact on, Atherosclerosis Societies in Europe in their efforts to understand the mechanisms of atherosclerosis.
 She initiated the genetic part of the Copenhagen City Heart Study and finalized the collection and thorough analysis of data obtained in this exemplary study.
 She has envisioned and demonstrated that this biobank is of major importance for the identification of the genetic contribution to lipid metabolism, atherosclerosis, and cardiovascular disease.
 In fact, Professor Tybjærg-Hansen is a pioneer in using genetics to understand the importance of individual genes for the development of diseases in general.
 Her approach has been highly original, novel, and continues to be performed at an outstanding level.